 A community of leaders from all walks of life creating new “recipes” of services and programs to empower both our local communities as well as individuals in need.
 There are various resources available today in individual, corporate, and nonprofit efforts that just need to be stacked in ways that are more effective.
 Our focus is creating new programs that combine different resources and we call it “Manifesting Collectively” with the process of “turning Chaos into meaning.”

 We believe that our problems exist due to an imbalance in our social values and connections that need to focus on a stacking approach to our problems.
 We encourage individuals and organizations alike who share these values in joint community efforts to empower networks of individuals and resolve them together.

 Our founding story

 We started as GMM; Guerrilla Mask Movement, laser-focused on quality control, sourcing, and delivery of quality medical grade masks to frontline workers in need during the initial phases of the Covid pandemic when the mask supply chain in the US was faced with one of the worst supply chain disruptions its ever faced in history.
 Quickly we were joined by people from all walks of life to share important information impacting social and commercial concerns alike, months before they hit mainstream news, creating a brain trust of leaders with a passion to get ahead of our community problems.

-Today we are a 501(c)(3) non-profit organization with the name Guerrilla Community Movement taking our initial grassroots, entrepreneurial approach to serving local community needs to be focused on regenerative concepts to bring back communities.
+Today we are a 501(c)(3) non-profit organization with the name Guerrilla Community Movement taking our initial grassroots, entrepreneurial approach to serving local communities.

 GCM’s membership programs and enrichment programs further educate disadvantaged youth and empowered them to have a better community in the future, and at the heart of all these initiatives is a focus on bringing a community together and helping those most in need.